negarkamali/negarkamali.github.io/_pages/about.md

 ---
 permalink: /
-title: "Negar Kamali"
+title: "Hi, I'm Negar Kamali."
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
 I’m a second-year Ph.D. student in the Computer Science department at Northwestern University, advised by Professors [Matt Groh](https://mattgroh.com/) and [Jessica Hullman](http://users.eecs.northwestern.edu/~jhullman/).
-My interests lie in Human-AI team decision-making, uncertainty quantification and trustworthy decision support systems.
+My interests lie in Human-AI team decision-making, uncertainty quantification, and trustworthy decision support systems.
 More specifically, my research is on enhancing AI-advised decision-making by accurately quantifying the prediction uncertainty of deep Neural Networks (NNs).
 I explore the effectiveness of conformal prediction sets as an alternative to traditional uncertainty measures, and how they impact human decisions in various real-world scenarios.

 I have worked on a project as a PhD student in [MU Collective lab](https://mucollective.northwestern.edu/) that measured the [Utility of Conformal Prediction Sets for AI-advised Image Labeling](https://mucollective.northwestern.edu/).
 This work is published in Proceedings of the 2024 CHI Conference on Human Factors in Computing Systems.